Circular walk from The Rumps to Polzeath

 The Puffin population in Cornwall has declined dramatically from a population of many thousands at the start of the 20th century to around 30 birds by the year 2000.
 Puffins are long-lived birds that only produce one egg per year so anything which quickly kills off a lot of the adults has a catastrophic effect on the population.
 Their demise is likely to be due to lack of food (in particular sandeels) though it's not completely clear how much of this is due to overfishing (and associated damage to the marine habitat by e.g. beam trawlers) and how much is due to the timing of plankton blooms being affected by climate change (resulting in lack of sandeel food).

-9. Follow the path around the inlet, keeping right along the coast to a rock outcrop at the start of the second headland.
+12. Follow the path around the inlet, keeping right at the fork to a rock outcrop at the start of the second headland.

 The name "thrift" has been suggested to arise from the plant's tufted leaves being economical with water in the windy locations where it is found.
 It's common all along the Cornish coast and in April-June produces pale pink flowers, hence its other common name: "Sea Pink".
 The plant grows in dense circular mats which together with its covering of pink flowers gives rise to another less common name: "Ladies' Cushions".